NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Discussion and conclusion

-Future work includes developing dynamic extensions that incorporate time-series structure, uncertainty quantification for equilibrium effects, and hybrid models that integrate graphical or network constraints.
-Applications to large-scale health, environmental, and economic systems are also promising, particularly in settings where intermediate flows are unobserved.
+Future work includes (i) dynamic extensions incorporating time-series structure, uncertainty quantification for equilibrium effects, and hybrid models integrating graphical or network constraints; (ii) applications to large-scale systems in which intermediate flows are unobserved; and (iii) fully data-driven tuning of $(\lambda_1, \lambda_2)$ via empirical-Bayes or automatic-relevance-determination \citep{TanFevotte2013, Cemgil2009, schmidt2009} as an alternative to the cross-validation grids used here, which were chosen to let the analyst encode the differing a-priori sparsity expectations of $\Theta_1$ and $\Theta_2$ through separate penalties.

-\textit{Software availability.} All methods described in this paper, including estimation procedures, equilibrium metrics, and visualization tools, are implemented in the \texttt{nmfkc} package \citep{satoh2025nmfkc}.
-The package is publicly available at \url{https://ksatohds.github.io/nmfkc/} and enables full replication of the analyses reported in this study.

-In summary, NMF-SEM provides a unified non-negative framework for capturing both direct and cumulative effects in latent structural systems, offering an interpretable tool for analyzing feedback and propagation mechanisms across diverse domains.
+\textit{Software availability.} The stable public release of the \texttt{nmfkc} R package \citep{satoh2025nmfkc} is available on CRAN (version~0.6.7, 2026-04-15; \url{https://CRAN.R-project.org/package=nmfkc}; \url{https://doi.org/10.32614/CRAN.package.nmfkc}).
+Some functions used for the analyses reported in this paper were added after the CRAN release and are currently available from the GitHub main branch, with package documentation at \url{https://ksatohds.github.io/nmfkc/}.